Skip to Content

 The fee is £2 per month.
 Not only that, but to receive your rewards, you will also need to have 2 Direct Debits (they must be £2 or more) leave your account, and you must pay in at least £1,250 each month.
 The money you pay in doesn’t have to be your wages and can come from another of your bank accounts.
 And you can transfer the money out as soon as you like.

-You will be sent personalised offers through My Rewards that will offer cashback when you shop at certain retailers using your Natwest card.
+You will be sent personalised offers through My Rewards that will offer cashback when you shop at certain retailers using your NatWest card.
 The rate varies between 1% – 15%, and the partners and offers do change.
-But some examples include:
+Some examples include:

 • Caffe Nero